-In this article, we’ve combined some useful tips to help you create a strong and unique password and secure your account.
-So, consider this as a quick guide on how to defend yourself from intruders and imposters.
+This article combines a few helpful tips to create a strong and unique password and secure your personal and work accounts.
+So, consider this a quick guide on defending yourself from intruders and imposters.

 1. Create a Strong Password

-Avoid using your or your children’s names, nicknames, street name, any memorable dates, or any information that is publicly available.
-Also, never include common words or phrases, which are easy to guess (for example, “password”).
+Avoid using your or your children’s names, nicknames, street name, any memorable dates, or publicly available information.
+Also, best password practices never include common and easy-to-guess words or phrases such as “password”.

 3. Don’t Reuse Your Passwords